Nikon D3500 vs Panasonic GF3

 The D3500 is a recent model that features in the current product line-up of Nikon.
 In contrast, the GF3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GF3 was succeeded by the Panasonic GF5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3500 Manual (free pdf) or the online Panasonic GF3 Manual.
+Further information on the features and operation of the D3500 and GF3 can be found, respectively, in the Nikon D3500 Manual (free pdf) or the online Panasonic GF3 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D3500 or the Panasonic GF3 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.